jazzband/django-admin-sortable/README.md

 ### Future
-- Support for foreign keys that are self referential
+- Better template support for foreign keys that are self referential.
+If someone would like to take on rendering recursive sortables, that would be super.

 ### License